-With humans safely enclosed inside homes, urban wildlife and vegetation are taking over the streets.
-Vegetation slowly reclaims large cities, while deer foxes and other small animals roam the streets.
+With humans safely enclosed inside homes, urban wildlife and vegetation take over the streets.

-The closest we’ll ever get to this scenario will be in an actual apocalypse.
-Although New York City isn’t exactly roamed by Zombies like in ‘I am Legend,’ one can feel the same eeriness when walking down the street.
+The closest we will ever get to this scenario will be in an actual apocalypse.
+Although New York City isn’t precisely roamed by Zombies like in ‘I am Legend,’ one can feel the same eeriness when walking down the street.

 Lockdown has affected the Wildlife

-Many experts fear that facing massive unemployment, people in the tourism industry may themselves turn to poach to feed their families.
+Many experts fear that the people in the tourism industry facing massive unemployment may themselves turn into poaching to feed their families.

-Matt Brown, Africa regional managing director for the Nature Conservancy said,
+Matt Brown, Africa regional managing director for the Nature Conservancy, fears that,

 Anything with a horn right now, like rhinos, is at risk of being poached.
-The concern is that we're going to lose the last 10 years of good conservation work—and an increase in animal numbers—quickly because of this.
+The concern is that we will quickly lose the last ten years of good conservation work and an increase in animal numbers.

-Animals that are kept in human captivity for entertainment or other commercial purposes are suffering from the lockdown.
+Animals kept in human captivity for entertainment or other commercial purposes suffer from the lockdown.
 Although keeping animals in human captivity is outright wrong, many animals who already are living in captivity are suffering from a lack of human attention.

-Amusement parks which employ animals such as dolphins, penguins, and seals are mostly suffering from lack of tourist.
 Without tourists, the parks aren’t able to feed the animal.
-Many experts are of the opinion that the owners of amusement parks or other forms of human captivity must release the animals to their natural habitat.
+Many experts believe that the owners of amusement parks or other forms of human captivity must release the animals to their natural habitat.

 In Shenzhen, China, a law was passed banning the sale and consumption of dog and cat meat, which will come into effect on May 1.
 Known as the "Shenzhen Special Economic Region Regulation on a Comprehensive Ban on the Consumption of Wild Animals," the legislation was passed in response to the COVID-19 outbreak.
 It also bans the consumption, breeding, and sale of wildlife for human consumption in the city—including snakes, lizards, and other wild animals.

-Another animal that enjoys the recent ban in the pandemic is the pangolin—a mammal that has protective scales on its body made of keratin, which is the same material as human nails.
+This mammal has protective scales on its body made of keratin, the same material as human nails.

 Pangolin is a mammal wholly-covered in scales.
 The animal found in the wild or sanctuaries depends on the diet of ants, termites, and larvae.

-Although the animal is regarded as an endangered species and is protected under national and international laws, animal meat is flourishing in the black market.
+Although the animal is regarded as an endangered species protected under national and international laws, animal meat is flourishing on the black market.

-However, COVID-19 has forced the Chinese government to put a temporary ban on trading and eating many wild animals, including pangolins.
+However, COVID-19 has forced the Chinese government to temporarily ban trading and eating many wild animals, including pangolins.

-Get in touch with Urban Pet Supply & Resort, a premier doggy daycare in Des Moines.
-To ensure you and your pets’ safety during this pandemic, we can provide useful tips and resources online.
+Get in touch with Urban Pet Supply & Resort, a premier doggy daycare in Des Moines, to learn about your pets’ safety during this pandemic.